Mask sensitive data with custom Jackson annotations

 assert s.equals("{\"nick\":\"suzumiya\",\"tel\":\"08012345\"}");

-// the telephone number was printed, which is not allowed under GDPR
+// the telephone number is printed, which is not allowed under GDPR

 Solution